 As the two cannabinoids primarily responsible for the effects of cannabis, THC and CBD amounts must be displayed on every product label.
 To help consumers make informed decisions, they are shown in two ways.

-First, it’s important to know that cannabinoids are only activated by heat over 150 degrees Celsius, a process called decarboxylation.
+First, it’s important to know that cannabinoids are only activated when exposed to heat or oxygen, a process called decarboxylation.
 So in its natural state, cannabis has a low level of active cannabinoids.
 When cannabis is decarboxylated, either through heating or processing, its cannabinoid levels increase.